 - Define the business terms and relate them to libraries

 - Explain how every employee and every interaction matter

 - Discuss user experience (UX) and public perception

 - Share real examples of how laypeople see and discuss libraries

 - Offer guidelines on how to be a positive touchpoint

-This session is meant to be eye-opening for employees who shy away from branding and marketing responsibility.
+This session is meant to be eye-opening for employees, especially those who shy away from branding and marketing responsibility and those who don't believe their work matters to the public.
 And it's meant to be inspiring, to demonstrate how everyone matters, and to encourage listeners to strive toward their best work.

 Kathy Dempsey wrote the how-to book The Accidental Library Marketer and founded her own marketing consultancy, Libraries Are Essential.
 Her work is dedicated to helping librarians and information professionals promote their value and expertise in order to gain respect and funding.
 Kathy has been the editor of Marketing Library Services newsletter for 26 years, and was formerly editor-in-chief of Computers in Libraries magazine.
 She also blogs at The 'M' Word, and is a member of the New Jersey Library Association.
 She's the founding chair of the popular Library Marketing and Communications Conference.